 If you are walking to the site, you will not need ID.

 Will the opening times change – or will the sites be available at the weekends?

 Household Recycling Centres are open to allow householders to make essential visits to dispose of additional waste that they are unable to store at home.
 Opening times will be continuously reviewed.

 Will I be able to collect recycling boxes from the recycling centre?

 From Monday 29 June 2020 kerbside boxes will be available for collection from Waveney Road HRC, Ballymena & Sullatober HRC, Carrickfergus.

-Please note there is a booking system for Sullatober Household recycling centre – if you are attending the site to collect a kerbside box only you are not required to book.
-Please attend the site during opening hrs and an attendant will direct you to collect your box.
+Please note there is a booking system for Sullatober Household recycling centre – kerbside boxes can be collected from either entrance, once you’ve made your online booking.
 If you are collecting a box & disposing of recycling/ bulky items you will be required to book a time slot in advance.